drupalprojects/tablefield/themeless/README.txt

 - Only the first found TableField field will be included in the output (also multivalue).
-- Enable https://www.drupal.org/project/subpathauto to have URLs with aliases accessible for the themeless output, e.g. ../my/custom/alias/themeless.
+- URLs with aliases are accessible for the themeless output, e.g. ../my/custom/alias/themeless.
+- Add 'Disallow: */themeless' in the robots.txt file found in the root of the Drupal install.
+This should avoid these pages being indexed by Search Engines.